NarendranArumugavadivelu/taxi-app/README.md

 2. Start.sh: Run this script which will do maven package and start the application at localhost at port 8080.

-API Documenttation: Once the application is succesfully started, type the URL "http://localhost:8080/swagger-ui.html" and refer the API documentation.
+API Documenttation: Once the application is succesfully started, type the URL "http://localhost:8080/swagger-ui.html" and refer the API documentation to book a taxi ride.

 HTML Page to View the Available Taxi: In the static folder of the project, there is a TaxiList.html.
 Kindly run this HTML to view the list of available taxi.
 Kindly make sure the applicaiton is running.